(This article may contain affiliate links, which means we might earn a small commission if you click and make a

 (If you’re interested to know how much dealers make in Las Vegas, you can find out in our article here).

 How Much to Tip For Valet Parking in Las Vegas

-The valet takes care of your car parking and retrieving.
+The valet takes care of your car parking and retrieval.
 The valet process is pretty straightforward and helpful.

 - When you arrive, someone will come to your vehicle.